 - Analyzing raw audio tracks to identify similar songs.

-According to Forrester, insights-driven businesses are growing at an average of more than 30% each year, and by 2021, they are predicted to take $1.8 trillion annually from their less-informed peers.
 Any data is only as good as the actionable insights and business value you derive from it.
 Thanks to modern BI technologies, organizations are now simplifying every process of transforming data into insights and thereby accelerating their journey towards making data work.

 If you’d like to learn more about this topic, please feel free to get in touch with one of our data and analytics consultants for a personalized consultation.